Sheikhizadeh/pantools/Readme.md

 Requirements
 ------------
-- KMC2: is a disk-based programm for counting k-mers from (possibly gzipped) FASTQ/FASTA files( http://sun.aei.polsl.pl/kmc ).
+- KMC: is a disk-based programm for counting k-mers from (possibly gzipped) FASTQ/FASTA files( http://sun.aei.polsl.pl/kmc ).
         You need to download it and add the path to the appropriate version (linux, macos or windows) of kmc and kmc_tools executables to your OS path environment variable.

 - Java Virtual Machine version 1.8 or higher: Add the path to the java executable to your OS path environment variable.